Ce-bit/FileRenamer/README.md

 # FileRenamer
-Simple java program to rename files based on csv
+Simple java program to rename files based on csv.
 This Project implements the Factory and Command design patterns.

 ## Developed by: